-Unfortunately there is no one solution that can be applied to all odours, therefore relying solely on one form of deodorisation technique for all odour control will most likely result in ineffective odour removal.
-Understanding what is causing the odour allows Juvenaire to put the steps in place to eradicate the odour.
+Unfortunately, there is no one solution that can be applied to all odours and relying solely on one form of deodorisation technique for all odour control will most likely result in ineffective odour removal.
+Understanding what is causing the odour allows Juvenaire to put the steps in place to eliminate the odour completely.

 Eliminate the source – The first universal step in odour control is to eliminate the source by removing the debris or the contaminants.

-Clean the contaminated area – Walls, ceilings, hard floor surfaces, concrete, carpeting, upholstery fabrics, drapery and other surfaces may have absorbed the odours which require extensive cleaning for the final removal of the odour.
-These may not be in direct contact with the odour source however must be considered for complete odour removal.
+Clean the contaminated area – Walls, ceilings, hard floor surfaces, concrete, carpeting, upholstery fabrics, drapery and other surfaces may have absorbed the odours that require extensive cleaning for the final removal of the odour.
+These may not be in direct contact with the odour source however, they must be considered for complete odour removal.

-Recreate the conditions of contamination – it may be necessary to increase the temperature to recreate the similar conditions allowing the pores of the materials to expand to allow proper penetration of spray, fog or ozone gas to allow the odours to be effectively removed.
+Recreate the conditions of contamination – it may be necessary to increase the temperature to recreate similar conditions that created the odour.
+It enables the pores of the materials to expand and allows for improved penetration of spray, fog or ozone gas and enables the odours to be effectively removed.

-Sealing the source – It may be necessary to seal the source that was exposed to the contaminants.
-Sealing the surfaces exposed to the concentration of malodours may be required for permanent odour removal and will prevent the evaporation of malodours into the atmosphere.
+Sealing the source – It may be necessary to seal the source that was exposed to the contaminant.
+Sealing surfaces exposed to the concentration of malodour may be required for permanent odour removal and will prevent its evaporation into the atmosphere.

-The right process – Understanding the type of odour can assist in the right application for its removal.
-Some odours such as protein odours or decomposing body odours are much more difficult to remove than the odours caused by tobacco smoke or a small kitchen fire.
+The right process – Understanding the type of odour can assist in the right applications for its removal.
+For instance, some odours such as protein odours or decomposing body odours are much more difficult to remove than the odours caused by tobacco smoke or a small kitchen fire.

 Three effective methods for Odour Control

-Masking – Disguising an odour with a more pleasant odour or covering an odour with a fragrance that is stronger.
+Masking – To disguise an odour with a more pleasant odour or covering an odour with a fragrance that is stronger.
 Almost all deodorising agents contain a masking agent.
-Masking agents are often used to provide temporary odour masking until permanent odour control techniques can be employed, however masking agents are the most effective means of counteracting psychological odour.
+Masking agents are often used to provide temporary concealment of the odour until permanent odour control techniques can be employed.
+More often than not, masking agents are the most effective means of counteracting psychological odour.

-Pairing – A chemical which combines with the molecular structure of the malodour molecule or substance, which imports some of its own chemical properties.
-This transforms the odour cells chemistry into a new, hopefully, non odours compound.
-There are many water soluble deodorisers available plus electronic deodorising such as Ozone gas oxidizes.
+Pairing – A chemical that combines with the molecular structure of the malodour molecule or substance, by importing some of its own chemical properties.
+This transforms the odour-cell’s chemistry into a new, non-odorous compound.
+There are many water soluble deodorisers available as well as electronic deodorising such as ozone gas oxidisers.

-Modification – A chemical which changes the molecular structure of the odour cell eliminating its ability to produce the odour.
-There are three (3) types: Attacking – counteracting; killing – bacterial based odours (disinfecting agents) and Enzymes – digesting.
+Modification – By using a chemical that changes the molecular structure of the odour cell and eliminating its ability to produce the odour.
+There are three (3) types: 1.
+Attacking – counteracting; 2. killing – bacterial based odours (disinfecting agents) and 3.
+Enzymes – digesting.